Hubert-LEROUX/xspectra/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU Lesser General Public License v3 (LGPL-3.0).
 See the `LICENSE` file for details.

 ## Acknowledgments